gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 Retrieves the file name for the in-file request body data.
 Returns `nil` if the request body has not been read or has been read into memory.

-The returned file is read only and is usually cleaned up automatically by Nginx's memory pool.
+The returned file is read only and is usually cleaned up by Nginx's memory pool.
 It should not be manually modified, renamed, or removed in Lua code.

-If the request body has not been read yet, call [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) first (or turned on [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) to force this module to read the request body automatically, but this is not recommended).
+If the request body has not been read yet, call [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) first (or turned on [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) to force this module to read the request body.
+This is not recommended however).

 If the request body has been read into memory, try calling the [ngx.req.get_body_data](http://wiki.nginx.org/HttpLuaModule#ngx.req.get_body_data) function instead.